 An Indigenous Peoples’ History of the United States

-This class-savvy peoples’ history explores the silences haunting our national narrative.
-Like her friend and colleague, historian Howard Zinn, Roxanne Dunbar-Ortiz is a great rememberer and researcher.
+This class-savvy history explores the silences haunting our national narrative.
+Roxanne Dunbar-Ortiz is a great historian and this is her masterwork.

 This brilliant bottom-up people’s history places settler-colonialism and genocide exactly where they belong: as foundational to the existence of the U.S. Told from the perspective of Indigenous peoples and how they actively resisted the attacks upon them.
 Dunbar-Ortiz writes, “Survival is dynamic, not passive.
 Surviving genocide, by whatever means, is resistance: non-Indians must know this in order to more accurately understand the history of the U.S.”